Claf Abercuawg: Content and style

 The poem gradually reveals itself as a monologue by a person who is ill, probably with leprosy, as he laments his exile from society and the ruin of his homestead.
-It is characterised by the use of the natural world as a frame and reference point for human emotion, shifts of focus from the speaker's observations on his particular situation and gnomic observations on life in general, and jumps from one subject to another producing tantalising juxtapositions.
+It is characterised by the use of the natural world as a frame and reference point for human emotion, by a shifting focus between the speaker's observations on his particular situation and gnomic observations on life in general, and by jumps from one subject to another producing tantalising juxtapositions.
 The poem has frequently been compared (and contrasted) with the roughly contemporaneous Old English poems The Wanderer and The Seafarer.

 Manuscripts and dating

 The poem is attested principally in the late fourteenth-century Red Book of Hergest (p.
 514, column 1034 line 24–column 1035 end).
 It was also included in the White Book of Rhydderch, but is now lost due to damage to the manuscript.
 However, it is attested in two later manuscripts descended from the White Book, Peniarth 111 (made by John Jones of Gellillyfdy in 1607), whose spelling is very close to the White Book's, and London, British Library, Add.
 MS 31055 (made by Thomas Wiliems in 1596), which is a less conservative copy.
 National Library of Wales 4973 section b contains the poem.
 Its relationship to the other manuscripts is complex and may represent a conflation of multiple medieval sources, but it seems to have at least some independent value as a witness to the lost archetype of the poem.
-It is fairly clear that all these manuscripts descend from a lost common original, to which they are all fairly similar, making the creation of a critical edition of the poems relatively straightforward.
+It is fairly clear that all these manuscripts descend from a lost common original, to which they are all fairly similar, making the creation of a critical edition of the poem relatively straightforward.
 In all the independent witnesses, Claf Abercuawg precedes the cycle of englyn-poems known as Canu Llywarch Hen; indeed, in the White Book, Claf Abercuawg is entitled 'Englynion Mabclaf ap Llywarch' (‘englynion of Mabclaf son of Llywarch’).
 However, modern scholars do not see it as linked to the Llywarch Hen material.

 Despite surviving first in fourteenth-century manuscripts and in largely Middle Welsh orthography, the poem is thought to have been composed in Old Welsh and transmitted orally and/or in manuscript, due to its archaic style and occasionally archaic spelling.
-Jenny Rowland judges that it dates from between the mid and late ninth century.
+Jenny Rowland judged that it dates from between the mid and late ninth century.